How to Set Up an RTMP Encoder for Live Video Streaming [Updated for 2024]

 • System requirements: Some software encoders support all major operating systems, while some don’t.
 Also, some software encoders require higher-powered CPU and GPU hardware than others.
 For example, OBS Studio has fewer CPU and GPU requirements than Wirecast.

-• Complexity of your production needs: If you’re running a production for a large organization and feel you may have complex needs, there may be benefits in choosing one of the more costly hardware encoder options as long as you have the budget.
+• The complexity of your production needs: If you’re running a production for a large organization and feel you may have complex needs, there may be benefits in choosing one of the more costly hardware encoder options as long as you have the budget.
 However, depending on your specific needs, OBS may still be a powerful and free choice capable of supporting large-scale productions.

 The Future of RTMP